robertshaw87/code-drills/11/01 - Constructors/README.md

     * A `draw` function that draws the top Card of the Deck and returns that Card (this should also remove that Card from the Deck)
     * An `add` function that adds a Card into the Deck and `shuffle`s the Deck afterwards.

-* Comment out the test cases if you want to see your function run before you finish.
-They are there to help you ensure
+* After you've defined your constructor functions, use `module.exports` to export your Card and Deck constructors under the `Card` and `Deck` keys
+    * By exporting your functions, you will be able to run the test.js file in order to see if your solution matches the expected outcomes.